aaronsaray/PHProblemLogger/README.md

 ### Built-in Filter Callables

-To save time, there are two built-in filter callables.
+To save time, there are two helper methods that return filter callables.

-`HandlerFilter::all` - returns the entire payload unaltered
+`HandlerFilter::all` - returns a filter that returns the entire payload unaltered

-`HandlerFilter::none` - returns null, making sure that the variable is not logged
+`HandlerFilter::none` - returns a filter that returns null, making sure that the variable is not logged

 ### Cookbooks